The Special Educational Needs Department (SEND)

 - Cognition and learning, including MLD, SLD and PMLD.

-- Social, emotional and mental health difficulties, including Vision impairment, hearing impairment and physical disability.
+- Social, emotional and mental health including ADHD, ADD and personality disorders.

 Identifying Special Educational Needs